Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/render-graph-unsafe-pass.md

 To create an unsafe render pass, follow these steps:

-1. In your `RecordRenderGraph` method, use the `AddUnsafePass` method instead of the `AddPass` method.
+1. In your `RecordRenderGraph` method, use the `AddUnsafePass` method instead of the `AddRasterRenderPass` method.

     For example: